 Low Level Games Programmer

-I'm a games design and programming graduate from the University of Staffordshire with a focus on data-oriented design and Entity Component System (ECS) architecture.I'm currently adapting my dissertation—comparing Sparse Set and Archetype-based ECS implementations—into a conference paper for this year’s CGVC.
+I'm a games design and programming graduate from the University of Staffordshire with a focus on data-oriented design and Entity Component System (ECS) architecture.My dissertation, which compared Sparse Set and Archetype-based ECS implementations, was published at CGVC 2025.
 The work has also been nomintaed by my university for TIGA's outstanding graduate of the year.Alongside my native C++ projects, I enjoy working with game engines and have hands-on experience with both Unreal Engine and Unity.Outside of programming I like to cook, dive, collect records, and play dungeons and dragons.I'm currently seeking a programming role where I can deepen my games development skillset in a creative and challenging environment.
 If you're interested in working together, you can find my CV here!

-This project taught me a lot about C++, memory management, cache behaviour, and game engine architecture.
-It also gave me the chance to work with GLFW, Vulkan, and CMake for the first time.
-Whilst the research portion of this project is over, I am continuing to work on my Archetype ECS implementation, with the intent to turn it into a small game engine.The following is the abstract of my dissertation, briefly covering the findings.
+This research deepened my understanding of C++, memory management, cache behaviour, and game engine architecture, while also giving me the opportunity to work with GLFW, Vulkan, and CMake for the first time.Although the academic phase of this project is complete, I am continuing to develop my Archetype ECS implementation with the goal of turning it into a fully featured small-scale game engine.The following abstract summarises the published paper’s findings:

 Dunegon Cook is a chaotic, fast paced dungeon crawler and cooking game, in which the player must fight their way through a dungeon to gather ingredients, and the next day cook them into complex meals for impatient customers.